Our Complete Guide to Asian Glow

 Asians may experience AFR at different levels–some only have a mild flush.
 But I’ve always had to deal with an increased heart rate, congested nose, and possible headache, in addition to the embarrassment of a cherry-red complexion.

 What is Chinese Food Therapy?
-There seems to be an unlimited amount of food options in China – Chinese Food Therapy There are many things to love about living in China, and one of them is of course, the food….
+There are many things to love about living in China, and one of them is of course, the food (see below)!
+There seem to be an unlimited amount of food options in China.
+Shanghai alone…

 But what exactly causes Alcohol Flush Reaction?